Serial killer: Motives

 The motives of serial killers are generally placed into four categories: visionary, mission-oriented, hedonistic, and power or control; however, the motives of any given killer may display considerable overlap among these categories.

 Visionary

-Visionary serial killers suffer from psychotic breaks with reality, sometimes believing they are another person or are compelled to murder by entities such as the Devil or God.
+Visionary serial killers have psychotic breaks with reality, sometimes believing they are another person or are compelled to murder by entities such as the Devil or God.
 The two most common subgroups are "demon mandated" and "God mandated".

 Herbert Mullin believed the American casualties in the Vietnam War were preventing California from experiencing the Big One.
 As the war wound down, Mullin claimed his father instructed him via telepathy to raise the number of "human sacrifices to nature" to delay a catastrophic earthquake that would plunge California into the ocean.
 David Berkowitz ("Son of Sam") may also be an example of a visionary serial killer, having claimed a demon transmitted orders through his neighbor's dog and instructed him to commit murder.
 Berkowitz later described those claims as a hoax, as originally concluded by psychiatrist David Abrahamsen.